 So I can see how at first glance this recipe is going to seem utterly ridiculous.
 I know.
 But trust me when I tell you it isn’t all that bad.
 You can totally do it, especially if you make it over 3 days.
 And its totally worth it, too.
-The combo of salted caramel and chia spices is pretty amazing.
+The combo of salted caramel and chai spices is pretty amazing.
 Plus who doesn’t like warm, gooey, sugary, delicious little balls of bread?

 I didn’t intend to make these cute little individual servings, I actually baked it in a bundt pan.
 But sometimes you just get too excited to be patient.
 One of the downsides of being a food blogger is you have got to have pretty pictures.
 And pretty pictures need natural lighting.
 Which goes away at 5:30 in the winter, if not before then.
 So this was a race to the finish, which would happen first – the sun go down or the monkey bread be cool enough to flip over and photograph.
 I was impatient, because obviously the sun was winning this race, so I went ahead and flipped the pan.
 And then sang a wonderful rendition of “London Bridge is Falling Down” while my little balls of monkey bread skittered all over my kitchen counter, leaving a sugared gooey trail in their wake.
 No matter, though, because food can still taste yummy even if it doesn’t look quite perfect!
 Its a good reminder that it’s a messy world we live in, but still beautiful!

-Salted Caramel and Chai Spiced Sourdough Monkey Bread (by Jenni, The Gingered Whisk)
+Salted Caramel and Chai Spiced Sourdough Monkey Bread

-2 cups sourdough starter, refreshed and bubbly
+- 2 cups sourdough starter refreshed and bubbly

 - 4 cups flour

-2 tsp salt
+- 2 tsp salt

-4 TBSP melted butter
+- 4 TBSP melted butter

-1/4 cup sugar
+- ¼ cup sugar

 chai spice coating:

-1 cup brown sugar
+- 1 cup brown sugar

-1 tsp cinnamon
+- 1 tsp cinnamon

-1 tsp ground ginger
+- 1 tsp ground ginger

-1/4 tsp ground cardamom
+- ¼ tsp ground cardamom

-1/4 tsp ground allspice
+- ¼ tsp ground allspice

-1 vanilla bean, seeds scraped
+- 1 vanilla bean seeds scraped

-8 TBSP unsalted butter
+- 8 TBSP unsalted butter

 salted caramel sauce: